container-storage-interface/spec/spec.md

 A Group Controller Plugin MUST implement this RPC call if it has `CREATE_DELETE_GET_VOLUME_GROUP_SNAPSHOT` controller capability.
 This RPC will be called by the CO to create a new volume group snapshot from a list of source volumes on behalf of a user.

-The purpose of this call is to request the creation of a multi-volume snapshot.This group snapshot SHOULD be crash consistent.
-Group snapshots can be created from the existing list of volumes.
-Note that calls to this function MUST be idempotent - the function may be called multiple times for the same name - the group snapshot must only be created once.
+The purpose of this call is to request the creation of a multi-volume group snapshot.
+This group snapshot MUST give a write-order consistency guarantee or fail if that's not possible.
+That is to say, all the of the volume snapshots in the group MUST be taken at the same point-in-time relative to a stream of write traffic to the specified volumes.
+Note that calls to this function MUST be idempotent - the function may be called multiple times for the same name, with the same `source_volume_ids` and `parameters` - the group snapshot MUST only be created once.

-If a group snapshot corresponding to the specified group snapshot `name` is successfully created (meaning all snapshots associated with the group are successfully cut), the Plugin MUST reply `0 OK` with the corresponding `CreateVolumeGroupSnapshotResponse`.
+If a group snapshot corresponding to the specified group snapshot `name`, `source_volume_ids', and `parameters` is successfully created (meaning all snapshots associated with the group are successfully cut), the Plugin MUST reply `0 OK` with the corresponding `CreateVolumeGroupSnapshotResponse`.

 If an error occurs before a group snapshot is cut, `CreateVolumeGroupSnapshot` SHOULD return a corresponding gRPC error code that reflects the error condition.